Gurudutt-Goswami/Tableau-Course/README.md

 3) Poor after sales support
 4) Poor BI capabilities
 5) Poor Version control

-### Hands on with Tableau
-1) First perform all the necessary joins based on your requirement

 ### How to extract data sets in Tableau?
 You can extract any report (in .hyper format) by going to Data tab -> Report Name -> Extract Data and now either you can extract everything in one table or to multiple tables & also you can select how to identify new rows by checking increamental refresh & then selecing the column name with which you want to identify them.